-Skyline high ropes adventure is open to the public on Saturdays and Sundays from 10am to 5pm and Monday to Friday term time by appointment for schools, students and parties.
-The course is also open to the public Monday to Friday during Derbyshire school holidays from 10am to 5pm.
+Skyline high ropes adventure is open to the public on Saturdays and Sundays from 11 am to 4.30 pm and Monday to Friday term time by appointment for schools, students and parties.
+The course is also open to the public Monday to Friday during Derbyshire school holidays.
 Please contact the high ropes course team to book a session outside of these hours by calling us at our booking office on 01629 534561

 Sessions can be booked on the day or you can make a saving by booking in advance.

 We accept bookings up to 12 months in advance.